 Do not follow the advice you can find in some places, to regularly change the crate when your puppy grows up, or even to move the crate around between day and night time.
 This would confuse the instincts of your German Shepherd and may promote aggression and anxiety.
 Place the crate in its permanent place straight away.

 When your puppy grows up, it's best to have no more than one change in size made to the crate.
 A commercial crate should have a divider which makes it easy to adapt the size of the crate to the size of your puppy (but only do it once, about mid-term).
-A self-made crate you would simply extend to one side. - Again, we show you how to build a dog crate in the MYGERMANSHEPHERD PERIODICAL.
+A self-made crate you would simply extend to one side. - Again, we show you how to build a dog crate in the free MYGERMANSHEPHERD PERIODICAL.

 However, you do not need to do this.
 It doesn't matter if in the beginning the crate is much larger than your puppy, because in nature a puppy wouldn't have a den of its own size either.
-Indeed, your German Shepherd puppy may be happy and develop well if it has the same crate throughout.
+Indeed, your German Shepherd puppy may be happy and develop well if (s)he has the same crate throughout.

-Note that if the crate is in a separate room, always leave the door a bit open so that you don't cut off the German Shepherd's instinct that aims to protect you, and that it doesn't feel lonely or anxious either.
+Note that if the crate is in a separate room, always leave the door a bit open so that you don't cut off the German Shepherd's instinct that aims to protect you, and that your dog doesn't feel lonely or anxious either.
 This is all the more important while you have a puppy, but it is relevant at every age in order to keep your dog calm and healthy.

 Benefits of Dog Crate Training and Puppy Crate Training